Investing in Generating Leads and Closing Sales

 2. Budgeting to Generate Leads

-When I think about turning a marketing department into a revenue center, I’ll focus on what budget dollars are available for funding lead generation tactics, and at an even deeper level, the funding that will be allocated to top-, middle-, and bottom-of-the-funnel leads.
+When we think about turning a marketing department into a revenue center, we’ll focus on what budget dollars are available for funding lead generation tactics, and at an even deeper level, the funding that will be allocated to top-, middle-, and bottom-of-the-funnel leads.
 These tactics can include items like a comprehensive lead generation campaign for a seminar or webinar, a lead generation campaign built around a whitepaper or some other form of thought leadership, or even a campaign that has a survey at its center.

 With infrastructure of lead acquisition and capture in place, budget dollars now get allocated to creative and production costs for creating, producing and publishing a lead generation event or tactic, and then for promoting that tactic to specific, targeted markets.